ophub/amlogic-s9xxx-openwrt/README.md

 - ### More instructions for use

+Use the `firstboot` command to restore the system to its initial state.
 In the use of OpenWrt, please refer to [router-config](router-config) for some common problems that may be encountered.

 ## Local build instructions